webbgroup/stelligent-u/10-kms/README.md

 Update your CFN template to add a KMS Alias with a snazzy name.
 Associate your CMK with this alias.

+#### Lab 10.1.3: Encrypt a text file with your KMS CMK

+Use the AWS KMS CLI to encrypt a plaintext file with a secret message (maybe that combo to the safe, or your luggage password).
+Send your file to a colleague with administrator access.

 ```
 joel@joels-desktop:~/Documents/Stelligent/stelligent-u/10-kms$ aws kms encrypt --key-id alias/JoelsModule10Key  --profile temp --plaintext fileb:///tmp/sample9-1-3.yaml > /tmp/EncryptedFile.txt
 joel@joels-desktop:~/Documents/Stelligent/stelligent-u/10-kms$ cat /tmp/EncryptedFile.txt